 This shop has been compensated by Collective Bias, Inc. and its advertiser, Mars, Incorporated.
 All opinions are mine alone. #BensBeginners #UncleBensPromo #CollectiveBias

-My girls love to help mommy cook and join me in the kitchen whenever possible.
+My girls love helping me in the kitchen.
 Since some recipes can be too difficult, my 8 year old and I decided that she should come up with a recipe of her own.
-She knew right away that shrimp and rice would be the main ingredients.
-Shrimp is one of her favorite foods and we eat rice on a regular basis so that part was easy.
-We use a lot of peppers in our cooking so I suggested stuffed peppers and Ashling loved the idea!
-That’s how the Cheesy Shrimp & Mushroom Stuffed Peppers recipe was born!
+Shrimp is one of her favorite foods and we eat rice on a regular basis so it didn’t take her long to come up with the idea for shrimp stuffed peppers.
+It had ingredients that the family loves and was easy enough that the girls could help with dinner…a win/win!

-Since this was her recipe (with just a little help from mommy), I wanted it to be as easyas possible.
-Uncle Ben’s Ready Rice is perfect for recipes like this.
-Plus, since we’re still trying to get the back to school routine figured out, Ready Rice helps make family meals super quick and easy.
-All I have to do is throw the pouch in the microwave for 90 seconds and voila, it’s ready to go!
+I wanted this to be an easy recipe and Uncle Ben’s Ready Rice is perfect for recipes like this.
+Their rice helps make family meals super quick and easy.
+Just throw the pouch in the microwave for 90 seconds and voila, it’s ready to go!

-Kids can also learn to love cooking through the Ben’s Beginners program.
-They know that kids feel a sense of pride and accomplishment when they help in the kitchen and that learning to cook together can be a lot of fun.
-Ben’s Beginners also has cooking tutorials for children, lessons on prepping veggies and even a chance to win a $30,000 makeover for your child’s cafeteria.
+If your kids love cooking too, you’ll want to check out the Ben’s Beginners program.
+Kids feel a sense of pride and accomplishment when they help in the kitchen and learning to cook together can be a lot of fun.
+Ben’s Beginners has cooking tutorials for children, lessons on prepping veggies and more.

-Ashling couldn’t wait to get home and start cooking.
+Ashling couldn’t wait to start cooking.
 Of course, I did the actual “cooking” but there was still a lot she could do to help.
-I cut open the tops of the peppers and let her hollow them out.
+After cutting open the tops of the peppers, I let her hollow them out.
 She was fascinated by the amount of seeds…it’s so funny what kids find interesting sometimes.

 I put the peppers and onions in a pan with olive oil and sauteed them until they became slightly tender (about 5-7 minutes).
 Then I added the mushrooms and 3/4 cup of shrimp (peeled, deveined and cut in half).